mvlearn/mvlearn/docs/index.rst

 Documentation
 =============

-mvearn is a python package of multiview learning tools.
+mvlearn is a python package of multiview learning tools.

 .. toctree::
    :maxdepth: 1